mikkohei13/FinBIF-DW/www/html/readme.md

 TODO:

 - Quality metrics & quality grade (casual, research) affecting quality fields in DW
+- Add check: $database->set_latest_update expects that there is entry with id = 1, and silently fails if there is not.

 Possibly todo later:

+- Check:
   - Find out why more entries in database than in DW?
 (4 missing from database compared to DW)
-- For monthly update, go through the db and get observations from iNat api by their id's
-  - Fetching 100 obs by id's: 16 seconds
-  - Note that /observations/{id} endpoint returns different format than /observations -> need to have different conversion script and different hashing script
+  - Check if traditional and collection projects can have duplicate id's?
+Low chance of collision with Finnish observations?

+- Content:
   - Create a FInBIF project on iNat, ask to share observations to that project.
 Then authenticate when fetching the data, using a user that has adming rights to the project.
 This way we could get exact coordinates of obscured observations.
 Then these must be secured on the FinBIF API also.
-- Catch conversion warnings etc. and stop processing (or at least log the problem)
   - Locality names from place_ids.
 Probably too much hassle.
   - Remove suspended user's observations
   - Orcid
-- Download observation photos of research_grade observations (with no disagreeing identifications)
+  - Download cc-licenced observation photos of research_grade observations (with no disagreeing identifications)
+  - Observation time (hh:mm), though this can be unreliable?
+(Android app inserts upload time, at least in some cases?)

-- Observation time (hh:mm)
+- Code:
+  - For monthly update, go through the db and get observations from iNat api by their id's
+    - Fetching 100 obs by id's: 16 seconds
+    - Note that /observations/{id} endpoint returns different format than /observations -> need to have different conversion script and different hashing script
+  - More thorough way to check which params are used/allowed
+  - Catch conversion warnings etc. and stop processing (or at least log the problem)
+  - Human filtering via API: Add to all get url's "&without_taxon_id=43584" [human id], then remove human filter from inat2dw, then test.

 ## Licenses